- Charles Drake, Ed.D. founds the Landmark School in Prides Crossing, MA.

 - Publication of Biology Success!
 Teaching Diverse Learners.

-- College initiates service-learning project in Costa Rica.
+- College initiates a service-learning project in Costa Rica.

-- Beta Alpha Epsilon Chapter of Phi Theta Kappa receives 13 awards at regional convention.
+- Beta Alpha Epsilon Chapter of Phi Theta Kappa receives 13 awards at the regional convention.

-- College awarded Sony Virtuoso System Education Grant.
+- The College is awarded a Sony Virtuoso System Education Grant.

-- Renovation of Photography Lab begins with generous donation.
+- Renovation of Photography Lab begins with a generous donation.